 With some simple measurements, basic construction tools, and quality lumber, you can frame your own lean-to, gable, gambrel or saltbox shed the DIY way in no time.

-Use these wooden storage shed plans to craft a 10×12 DIY shed.
+Use these drawings to craft a durable wooden 10×12 shed.
 Blueprints for building outdoor sheds in larger sizes are also available below.
 The material list included will each plan allows you to arrange all the items needed for construction in your backyard before you begin and to estimate costs.
-You can choose the design for the roof to be gable, gambrel, or lean-to as per your needs.

 Whether you want to build a small timber shed for storing your gardening tools or craft a greenhouse that can be used as a potting shed, our plans will allow you to create any design from floor to roof.
 You can also construct a larger building with a wooden porch that can be used to hang plants or as a lounging area.

-Our easy DIY wood shed plans can be used to build small or large backyard sheds for storing anything from firewood to bikes.
+Our detailed DIY plans can be used to build small or large backyard sheds for storing anything from firewood to bikes.
 You can also use it to construct a she-shed or man-cave in your garden that will act as your personal retreat.
-Make a small 8×8 tool shed or a spacious 12×16 exercise shed.
+Make a small tool shed or a spacious exercise shed.
 Anything is possible using this wide range of blueprints.

-These blueprints may be used as work shed plans or for creating huge storage areas that also double as living spaces.
+These blueprints may be used for creating huge storage areas that also double as living spaces.

 You can build a simple firewood shed with these plans or create a handy tool storage area.